The comment below came across my Twitter and it struck me… but, not in a good way.

-Within evangelicalism, there is a high regard for scripture which I share.
+Within evangelicalism, there is a high regard for scripture, that I share.
 But, I also fear that sometimes we hold scripture as an idol.
 As odd as it may sound, I think there is truth to it.
 We love the Word of God.
-But, I would argue that scripture comunicates God’s word rather than is God’s Word…or rather I should say Logos.
-The word Logos is the Greek word translated “word”.
+But, I would argue that Scripture communicates God’s word rather than is God’s Word…or rather I should say Logos.
+The Greek word Logos is the word most often translated as “word” in the New Testament.
 But, Logos has a deeper meaning.
 It is not just the “word” but the thought and intent.

 Scripture tells us that God’s Word (Logos) is eternal.
 On that basis, I have heard Christians of a more fundamentalist perspective argue that the Bible will actually be in heaven.
-That seems absurd to me.
+That seems absurd.
 While God’s Logos has no beginning the Bible certainly does.
 And, while His Logos has no end and His intent and purpose will last forever, I think the Bible likely will not.

-While I would certainly argue that Scripture is God’s most reliable, even infallible, way of relating his Logos to us it is not the only way.
+While I would certainly argue that Scripture is God’s most reliable way of relating his Logos to us, it is not the only way.
 Scripture tells us that the heavens declare his glory.
-But, they do so not because Scripture says so but because God’s Logos is declared through the heavens.
+However, they do so not because Scripture says so but because God’s Logos is declared through the heavens.
 Paul argues in Romans that because of natural revelation we are without excuse.
-That applies to all people whether or not they have seen the scripture before or after it was written.
+That applies to all people whether or not they have seen the scriptures.
 God’s Logos is declared in creation.
 I fully agree that God’s Logos is most clearly, directly, and completely delivered to us in scripture.
 But if we take scripture seriously, we have to concede that scripture itself argues that his Logos is not delivered only through scripture.

 God uses scripture powerfully, profoundly, and uniquely.
 But, He is not bound by scripture.
 The Holy Spirit works through scripture and so many other ways as well.
 The Artist God speaks to us through His art and we reflect His image by making our art.
 That seems a natural way for the Holy Spirit to choose to work.

 I don’t know what movie the pastor that tweeted that comment was referencing.
 Maybe the Spirit is not working through that particular movie.
-I certainly believe there are movies that are so contrary to God that, outside of possibly conviction, I doubt that the Spirit works through them.
+Certainly, there are movies that are so contrary to God that I doubt that the Spirit works through them.
 But, God’s unbounded love is not constrained.
 His Logos is not confined to words.
 In short, art is not chaff it is a reflection of the image of God who is the Great Artist.